GraphSAINT/GraphSAINT/README.md

 2 layer convergence (Validation F1-Micro w.r.t.
 Training time) plot
 * The GraphSAINT curves correspond to samplers of RW, RW, RW, Edge for datasets PPI, Flickr, Reddit, Yelp.
+* For a larger version of the PPI dataset (with 0.995 accuracy), please see the below section.

 ![Alt text](converge.png)